Use this service to:

-Web Relay (also known as Webhook Relay) is a tunneling service for creating reverse tunnels for one-way or bidirectional data transfer to internal services (running on your laptop, an internal JIRA/Bitbucket server in your private network).
-Web Relay is designed to be easy-t-start-with and remain flexible enough for advanced use cases.
-Web Relay is perfectly capable of powering sophisticated use cases where performance and dynamic routing configuration is required.
+This services works by creating a reverse tunnels for one-way or bidirectional data transfer to internal services.
+Webhook Relay is designed to be easy-to-start-with and remain flexible enough for advanced use cases.
+Webhook Relay is perfectly capable of powering sophisticated use cases where performance and dynamic routing configuration is required.

 The easiest way to try out Web Relay is by using the

 relay command client.
 Docker image is also available, you can view other deployment types here.

 You can download the latest release from the link below: